-- It is used to treat or prevent upset stomach and throwing up.
+- It is used to prevent upset stomach and throwing up from chemo.

-- If you have any of these health problems: Long QT on ECG, low magnesium levels, or low potassium levels.
+- If your child has any of these health problems: Low potassium or magnesium levels.

-- Tell all of your health care providers that you take this drug.
-This includes your doctors, nurses, pharmacists, and dentists.
+- Tell all of your child’s health care providers that your child is taking this drug.
+This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- You may need to have an ECG checked before starting this drug and while taking it.
-Talk with your doctor.
+- Your child may need to have an ECG checked while taking this drug.
+Talk with the doctor.

-- Do not take more than what your doctor told you to take.
-Taking more than you are told may raise your chance of very bad side effects.
+- Do not give more than the doctor told you to give.
+Giving more than you are told may raise the chance of very bad side effects.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
+You will need to talk about the benefits and risks to your child and the baby.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Very bad dizziness or passing out.
+- Very bad dizziness.

-- A very bad and sometimes deadly health problem called serotonin syndrome may happen.
-The risk may be greater if you take this drug with drugs for depression, migraines, or certain other drugs.
-Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.
+- A severe and sometimes deadly problem called serotonin syndrome may happen.
+The risk may be greater if your child also takes certain other drugs.
+Call your child’s doctor right away if your child has agitation; change in balance; confusion; hallucinations; fever; a fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; severe diarrhea, upset stomach, or throwing up; or very bad headache.

 - Feeling tired or weak.

-- Call your doctor to find out what to do.
+- Call your child’s doctor to find out what to do.

-- Store in a dry place.
+- Store at room temperature protected from light.
+Store in a dry place.
 Do not store in a bathroom.